 Niger entry requirements for Jordan passport holders

-Jordanian passport holders must obtain a visa before traveling to Niger.
-There is no visa-on-arrival option.
-Processing can take several weeks, so plan accordingly.
+Jordanian passport holders must obtain a visa before traveling to Niger, as there is no visa-on-arrival option.
+Applications are processed through the nearest Nigerien embassy or consulate, so plan ahead and submit your application well in advance of your departure.

 Entry requirements